MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 ### Will Enterprise catalog apps automatically update to a new version when a new version is available in the Enterprise app catalog?

-No, the created app will remain at the version it was created at so the IT Pro can have full control over the experience.
+No, the created app remains at the version it was created at so the IT Pro can have full control over the experience.

 ### Can you get licensed applications from this catalog?